-It contains copper-aluminum voice coils and 40mm earth magnet based drivers to assure high quality sound transfer.
-Low frequency performance, tangle-free cable, folding structure, and other features are included in the headphone.
+It contains copper-aluminum voice coils and 40mm earth magnet-based drivers to assure high-quality sound transfer.
+Low-frequency performance, tangle-free cable, folding structure, and other features are included in the headphones.
 There are various accessories to go with the headset on the market.

 Overall, there’s no disputing that the M50x has become a popular choice.
 It is not the most expensive headphone on the market, but it does not skimp on features or sound quality.
 The ATH-M50x is the best wingman on the market for a DJ that plays week in and week out.